jonwin1/templates/README.md

 # Project templates

-My collection of templates using nix flakes.
+My collection of project and dev-shell templates for nix.

 ## Usage